Siege of Hama (2011): Aftermath

-The Attorney General of the Hama Governorate announced his resignation on 1 September in response to the government crackdown on protests.
+The Attorney General of the Hama Governorate announced his resignation on 1 September 2011 in response to the Assad government's crackdown on protests.
 The government claimed he had been kidnapped and forced to lie at gunpoint.

 On 28 February 2012, government forces shelled a town in Hama Province, Helfaya, killing 20 civilian villagers.
-Activists said the 20 deaths of Sunni Muslim villagers there were among at least 100 killed in the province in the last two weeks in revenge for rebel Free Syrian Army attacks on security forces commanded by members of Assad’s minority Alawite sect.
+Activists said the 20 deaths of Sunni Muslim villagers there were among at least 100 killed in the province in the last two weeks in revenge for rebel Free Syrian Army attacks on security forces commanded by members of Assad's minority Alawite sect.